Mosaic-Chain/mosaic-chain/README.md

 NOTE: cargo-deb, cargo-nextest and zepter can be installed with `cargo install` if they are not available in your package manager.

-A `shell.nix` file is also included using which a complete development environment can be spawned.
+A `flake.nix` file is also included using which a complete development environment can be spawned.
-It also serves as a complete list of dependencies together with `toolchain.toml`
+It also serves as a complete list of dependencies together with `toolchain.toml`.

 ### Setup git hooks